 HE car radio receiver made by the Kresta Electric is quite different from any other apparatus of its kind both as regards the nature of the construction and the circuit design.
-It consists of two parts, the most interesting one being the receiver unit, which is assembled in a long flattened tube measuring 15 by 21 by 11in, designed for mounting along the top edge of the windscreen.
+It consists of two parts, the most interesting one being the receiver unit, which is assembled in a long flattened tube measuring 15 by 21⁄2 by 11⁄2in, designed for mounting along the top edge of the windscreen.
 Where space is available it could even be fitted between the inner fabric and the roof of the car.

-A small control pillar, containing the scale, the tuning knob, onoff switch and volume control projects downwards at one end, where it is very conveniently located for the driver.
-In the majority of cars it will be at about eye level, but being close to the vertical screen pillar it does not impair the driver's view ahead.
+A small control pillar, containing the scale, the tuning knob, onoff switch and volume control projects downwards at one end, where

+it is very conveniently located for

+the driver.
+In the majority of cars

+it will be at about eye level, but

+being close to the vertical screen

+pillar it does not impair the

+driver's view ahead.

 The main technical feature of interest is that a T.R.F. circuit is used with permeability tuning, giving continuous coverage on the medium waveband and one spot frequency on the long waves.

+There are three R.F. stages, each this country tuned to the Four value ceiver unit R.F. amp ments in a car.

-There are three R.F. stages, each completely screened from its neighbour, and these, in conjunction with the very efficient interstage couplings employed, give ample sensitivity for all normal requirements in a car.
+There are three R.F. stages, each completely screened from its neighbour, and these, in conjunction with the very efficient interstage couplings employed, give ample sensitivity for all normal require-

-As only a limited amount of travel of the adjustable dust cores is possible in a set of this design, the necessary variation in coil inductance is obtained by using Ushaped cores and binocular coils.
+As only a limited amount of travel of the adjustable dust cores is possible in a set of this design, the necessary variation in coil inductance is obtained by using U-shaped cores and binocular coils.
 The cores are operated by a thin steel tape, the movement of which is effected by the tuning mechanism inside the control pillar.
 This carries a spirally engraved scale marked with the names of the principal British and European broadcast stations.